Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Numerical results

-We now briefly describe the method by which we identify large-tail modes numerically, before going on to discuss the identification of a collisionless large-tail mode and a collisional large-tail mode in detail.
-We recall the cartoon given in figure \ref{fig:large_tail_modes}.
-In a collisionless large-tail mode, the relative amplitude of the potential $\ptl$ has the same size in the outer and inner regions as $\massrt \rightarrow 0$.
-We also must find that the size of the electron distribution function $\HHe$ in the outer and inner regions remains fixed as $\massrt \rightarrow 0$.
-To test this numerically, we scan in $\massrt$ and determine whether or not we can rescale $\HHe(\lpar) \rightarrow \HHe(\lpar \massrt)$ and so overlay a measure of $\HHe$ for the modes with different values of $\massrt$.
-For a collisional large-tail mode the procedure is the same, with $\massrtp{1/2} $ {replaced by} $ \massrtp{1/4}$.

-In figure \ref{fig:large_tail_modes_nustar_scan} we show the result of calculating the linear growth rate $\growth$ and frequency $\wfreqr$ for the deuterium mass ratio $\massrt \approx 1/61$.
+In figure \ref{fig:large_tail_modes_nustar_scan}, we show the result of calculating the linear growth rate $\growth$ and frequency $\wfreqr$ for the deuterium mass ratio $\massrt \approx 1/61$ and a range of $\nustar$.
+We vary the ion collision frequency $\cfreqii$ consistently with $\nustar$, i.e., $\cfreqii = \aspect^{3/2} \nustar\vtheri / \sqrt{2} \saffac \rmajorz$.
 We take $\delt = 0.025 \lscal/\vtheri$ and $\ntwopi = 65$.
-For the range of $\nustar$ shown in figure \ref{fig:large_tail_modes_nustar_scan}, we identify that the modes are large-tail modes.
-For $\nustar \ll 1$ we are able to identify the modes with the collisionless ordering described in section \ref{section:largetailmode}, and for $\nustar \gtrsim 1$ we are able to identify the modes with the collisional ordering described in section \ref{sec:electron-outer-collisional-large-tail}.
-For intermediate $\nustar$ neither ordering for the scaling of $\lchi$ perfectly describes the structure of the eigenmode, but the basic orderings $\HHeouter \sim \HHeinner$ and $\ptlouter\sim \ptlinner$ continue to hold.
-We now focus on the clean example of a collisionless large-tail mode, indicated by \enquote{A} on figure \ref{fig:large_tail_modes_nustar_scan}, before moving on to the example of a collisional large-tail mode, indicated by \enquote{B} on figure \ref{fig:large_tail_modes_nustar_scan}.
+For the range of $\nustar$ shown in figure \ref{fig:large_tail_modes_nustar_scan}, we identify that the modes are large-tail modes, by a method which we now describe.
+We recall the cartoons given in figures \ref{fig:large_tail_modes} and \ref{fig:collisional_large_tail_modes}.
+In a large-tail mode, the relative amplitude of the potential $\ptl$ has the same size in the outer and inner regions as $\massrt \rightarrow 0$, and the size of the passing part of the electron distribution function $\HHe$ in the outer and inner regions remains fixed as $\massrt \rightarrow 0$.
+To demonstrate that the mode is a large-tail mode, we use a procedure with three steps.
+First, we perform a scan in the value of $\massrt$.
+Second, we identify an integral measure of $\HHe$ and use it to demonstrate that $\HHeouter \sim \HHeinner$, independent of the value of $\massrt$.
+Third, we plot $\ptl$ normalised to the chosen integral measure of $\HHe$ and demonstrate that $\ptlouter\sim\ptlinner$, independent of the value of $\massrt$.
+We can determine the scale of the inner region $\lchi$ by using the scan in $\massrt$ to determine $\alpha$ such that we can rescale $\HHe(\lpar) \rightarrow \HHe(\lpar \massrtp{\alpha})$ and so overlay the integral measure of $\HHe$ for the modes with different values of $\massrt$.
+Collisionless modes are expected to have $\alpha = 1/2$, whereas collisional modes are expected to have $\alpha = 1/4$.
+To show how this procedure works in practice, we consider the clean examples of collisionless and collisional large-tail modes indicated by \enquote{A} and \enquote{B} on figure \ref{fig:large_tail_modes_nustar_scan}, respectively.